Battle of Taejon: Prelude

-US 24th Infantry Division
+U.S. 24th Infantry Division

 The 24th Infantry Division's three infantry regiments, which had a wartime strength of 3,000 each, were already below strength on their deployment, and heavy losses in the preceding two weeks had reduced their numbers further.
 The 21st Infantry had 1,100 men left, having suffered 1,433 casualties.
 The 34th Infantry had only 2,020 men and the 19th had 2,276 men.
 Another 2,007 men stood in the 24th Infantry Division artillery formations.
 These counts placed the division's total strength at 11,400.
 This was severely reduced from the 15,965 men and 4,773 vehicles that had arrived in Korea at the beginning of the month.

 Each of the regiments had only two battalions of infantry as opposed to the normal three.
 Large numbers of men had to be pulled from the lines from combat fatigue.
 Morale was extremely low for the soldiers, who were exhausted from days without sleep.
-Casualties among the division's commissioned officers were extremely high, forcing younger officers and non-commissioned officers to take leadership positions normally occupied by more experienced ones.
+Casualties among the division's commissioned officers were extremely high, forcing younger officers and non-commissioned officers to take leadership positions normally occupied by more experienced men.

 In addition to casualties, shortages of equipment hampered the 24th Infantry Division's efforts.
 Losses from earlier fighting reduced artillery support to two battalions.
-Communications equipment, weapons, and ammunition was limited and large amounts of equipment had been lost or destroyed in previous engagements.
+Communications equipment, weapons, and ammunition were limited and large amounts of equipment had been lost or destroyed in previous engagements.
 Most of the radios available to the division did not work, and batteries, communication wire, and telephones to communicate among units were in short supply, with some company formations having only one radio for one squad.

 The division had no tanks: its new M26 Pershing and older M4A3 Sherman tanks were still en route.
-One of the few weapons that could penetrate the North Korean T-34 tanks, the 3.5-inch M20 "Super Bazookas" firing M28A2 HEAT rocket ammunition, were in short supply.
+One of the few weapons that could penetrate the North Korean T-34 tanks, the 3.5-inch M20 "Super Bazookas" firing M28A2 HEAT rocket ammunition, were scarce.
 The paucity of radios and wire hampered communication between and among the American units.